AAbhijithA/SNUC-Virtual-Tour/README.md

-# SNUCTour 3D Web Application
+# SNUC Virtual Tour Application

 In this project we have created a site for SNUC in order to be able to give a tour of the campus